This post may contain affiliate links. Please read our disclosure policy.

 - Lettuce Wraps: Serve the chicken in crisp lettuce leaves.
 Top with crushed peanuts and an extra drizzle of sauce for a fresh, low-carb meal.

-- Chicken Sliders: Pile Kung Pao Chicken onto slider buns and add coleslaw or shredded cabbage for a flavorful appetizer or snack.
+- Chicken Sliders: Pile Kung Pao Chicken onto slider buns and add homemade coleslaw or shredded cabbage for a flavorful appetizer or snack.

 How To Make Kung Pao Chicken